mindspore-ai/docs/docs/mindspore/migration_guide/source_en/migration_script.md

    So far, we can preliminarily follow three steps to construct a network model:

-   Step 1, the first three inputs of the network will compute six outputs in the backbone.
+   Step 1, the first input will compute six outputs in the backbone in the three inputs of the network.

    Step 2, the result of step 1, the second and third inputs are used to calculate the loss in the loss subnet.